Satellite Dish Antenna Installation Overview

 Most problems with signal acquisition can be traced to one of these points: improper cabling and connections or inaccurate positioning and pointing of the Satellite Dish.

 Cabling and Connections Problems

 - Make sure you’re using the proper type of RG-6 coaxial cable to connect the LNB to the grounding block and the grounding block to the satellite receiver.
 Standard Cable TV coaxial cables (RG-59) will NOT pass the satellite signals properly.
-Important: Do NOT connect the RG-6 cable from the dish or grounding block to any existing TV cable in your house.
+Important: Do NOT connect the RG-6 cable from the Satellite Dish or grounding block to any existing TV cable in your house.
 Do not use conventional TV splitters.
 They will not pass the satellite signals.

 - Make sure the access card is fully inserted into the access card slot.

-Dish Positioning and Pointing Problems
+Satellite Dish Positioning and Pointing Problems

 - Make sure the elevation indicator (edge of metal, NOT the washer or the bolt) is aligned to the correct elevation.

 - Use a compass to verify that the LNB support arm is pointed toward the correct azimuth reading (number) as indicated by the Satellite Dish pointing menu.
 Nearby metal objects may cause a compass to give an inaccurate reading.